Bhavesh71/Billing-Invoice-GUI/README.md

 STEP 4 : Run Main.py from the extracted file.

-Username and password for accessing the Admin rights are ADMIN and 1234 respectively
+Username and password for accessing the Admin rights are ADMIN and 1234 respectively.

 NOTE: Username and password both are case sensitive

 That's it.
 You are done.
 Thanks for accessing my program.